As mobility decreases with age, senior citizens become increasingly prone to bathroom mishaps – especially slipping and falling.

 - Anti-scald shower and faucet valves eliminate the risk of shower suddenly turning scalding hot.
 This often happens when someone’s taking a shower and another family flushes the toilet or turns on a cold-water tap.

-At Swan’s Complete Plumbing, we can help turn any bathroom into a safer and more secure environment.
+At Swan’s Professional Plumbing, we can help turn any bathroom into a safer and more secure environment.
 Contact us today for more information or to request an in-home bathroom safety consultation and proposal.